ezpaarse-project/ezmesure/README.md

 ```
 or simply open your brower and navigate to http://localhost:3000/logs to get the same information

-The last step is to access the Kibana instance on http://localhost:5601 and build dashboards (to be documented).
+The last step is accessing the Kibana instance on http://localhost:5601 and building dashboards (soon to be documented).